grahamstark/ScottishTaxBenefitModel.jl/docs/scotben-summary-note.typ

 with a view to using ScotBen in teaching.

-ScotBen can also be run from conventional command-line scripts with a few lines of code - there are multiple examples of this in the test suite discussed above,
+ScotBen can also be run from conventional command-line scripts with a few lines of code - there are multiple examples of this in the test suite discussed above.

 = TO-dos